 Basically, PCIe components need to be powered, just like any other component on the motherboard.
 Usually, for smaller and weaker cards their power comes from the PCIe slot itself.
 However, some components, particularly the graphics cards, need a lot more power than your average add-in cards like network adapter, SATA expansion or video capture cards etc.

 As such it is wise to measure how many PCIe cables do I need before you go about purchasing the right power supply unit for yourself.
 PCIe power cables do not come packaged with graphics cards.
-Instead, they come packaged with power supply units.
+Instead, they come packaged with the power supply units.

 Often you will hear complaints regarding graphics card not working or not even initializing.
 This is often a power related issue.